"The Paradox of a Wound That Never Heals": Polina Shcherbyna on Pain and Healing in Painting

 Lesia: Do you have any creative rituals?
 What inspires you while working — perhaps literature, cinema, or music?

-Polina: Sometimes it can be music (I like certain periods of the sound artist Alva Noto), sometimes audiobooks, and less often — podcasts.
-Monotonous speaking in the background also creates a meditative feeling.
-But I also like working in silence, although that’s not really possible now.
-The key is that it shouldn’t be someone else’s conversations that I overhear.
-My studio is now in my apartment — a separate room — and it can be difficult to focus on work when everyone is at home.
-But listening to philosophical lectures being read aloud really sets the working vibe.
+Polina: Sometimes it can be music (I like certain periods of the sound artist Alva Noto), sometimes audiobooks, and more rarely — podcasts.
+Monotonous speech in the background also creates a meditative feeling.
+But I also like working in silence, though that’s no longer possible now.
+It just must not be someone else’s conversations that I can hear.
+My studio is currently in my apartment, in a separate room, and focusing on work while everyone is home can be difficult.
+Still, listening to philosophical lectures in the background really sets the working vibe.

 Lesia: I’d like to talk a bit about art in the context of modern technologies.
 How do you see its role in a world dominated by speed, instant information, and digitization?

-Polina: It’s hard to say that I am deeply knowledgeable in this area.
-But I am very glad to be involved in this UFDA project.
-First of all, in the context of war, it’s an incredible step toward a digital museum, which I think the platform aims to become eventually.
-Secondly, even without considering the war, this is an important step for research.
-It’s a colossal library that not only contains artists’ works, digitized down to the millimeter and available for detailed study, but also provides extensive information about the artists themselves, which is constantly updated — like the interview we are doing now.
-And all of this exists simultaneously on a single platform, allowing for comparison, research, and analysis.
-I think this is not just a major step for local study within the country, but also a unique opportunity to delve into global art.
+Polina: It’s hard to say that I am very knowledgeable about this, but I am very pleased to be involved in the UFDA project.
+Firstly, in the context of war, it is an incredible step toward a digital museum, which the platform seems to aim for eventually.
+Secondly, beyond the war, it is an important step for research.
+It is also a colossal library, containing not only artists’ works, digitized down to the smallest detail, but also extensive information about the artists themselves, which is constantly updated — similar to the interview we are doing now.
+All of this exists on a single platform, allowing for comparison, research, and analysis.
+To me, this is not just a major step toward local study within the country, but also an opportunity to delve into global art.

 Lesia: In your opinion, are digital counterparts primarily a means of archiving, preservation, and research, as you emphasized, or can they be considered valuable works of art in their own right?

-Polina: I think they can indeed be valuable works of art.
-For example, during the war, several of my works were stolen.
-One of them, unfortunately, wasn’t documented in time and wasn’t photographed.
-That could have helped preserve it in digital form.
+Polina: I believe they can be valuable works of art.
+For example, several of my pieces were stolen during the war.
+Unfortunately, one of them wasn’t documented in time — no photographs were taken, which could have helped preserve it digitally.
 This work is called “The Fragility of the World in the Body of Unknown”, and it coexists with an audio poem.
 I exhibited this piece in the duo exhibition “BREACH” together with Svitlana Ahranovska at the M17 Contemporary Art Center, but only as a projection on the wall.
 I took a photograph with a regular digital camera.

-I also see a future in NFTs, where digital copies could exist not only online but also offline, meaning at physical exhibitions.
-And this doesn’t only apply to purely digital art exhibitions.
-In fact, the potential for working with digital formats is vast and diverse, depending on the possibilities and energy one has to explore and choose the form and direction to develop.
-By the way, the possibility of 3D viewing would also be very useful.
-As an artist, it would be interesting for me to study a work from multiple angles to understand the object as a whole.
+And I see a future for NFTs where digital copies can exist not only online but also offline, that is, in physical exhibitions.
+This is not just about purely digital art shows.
+In fact, the potential to work with it is vast and diverse, depending on the opportunities and effort invested in exploring and choosing the form and direction to develop.
+By the way, the possibility of 3D viewing would also be valuable.
+As an artist, I would find it interesting to examine a work from multiple angles to gain an understanding of the object as a whole

 Lesia: Such an option could be useful for your double-sided works.

 Polina: I started creating them in 2018.
 I wanted to make paintings that don’t touch the wall but interact with the space from within.
-Some of these works were installed on stands, while others were suspended from cables attached to the ceiling, creating the impression that they levitate in space.
+Some of these works were installed on stands, while others were suspended from cables attached to the ceiling, creating the impression that they were levitating in the space.

 The first double-sided work was exhibited in New York and remained there, while the second one I displayed suspended in the air in my studio at the Institute of Automation in Kyiv.
 Both sides of this double-sided piece are on the UFDA website, but unfortunately, it’s impossible to understand that they are one work because they are presented as two separate NFT images.

 This project is called “Therapy of Your Own Fears”, a cycle of double-sided canvases featuring a figure looking back.
-The figure depicted is life-sized, with a body surface deformed and damaged, as if the skin is peeling off, exposing fears.
-It’s a metaphor in which the main focus is the exploration of fear: looking back, the figure gazes at the viewer.
-On one side, the viewer may be someone walking ahead or behind, the one at whom the figure is looking.
-When you see only one side of the work, it’s impossible to fully grasp the concept of this state.
+The figure on the canvas is life-sized, its body surface deformed and damaged, as if the skin is sliding off, exposing fears.
+It is a metaphor in which the main focus is the exploration of the phenomenon of fear: by looking back, the figure gazes at the viewer.
+On one hand, the viewer can be either ahead or behind, becoming the one the figure looks back at.
+And when only one side of the work is seen, it is impossible to fully grasp the concept of this state.
 In the NFT format, this work becomes something different — it is no longer the same physical piece.
 A more functional NFT would be a step toward an expanded way of experiencing it.

 Lesia: You currently live in Germany.
 How does this affect your art and self-identity?